Skip to content

 How to Use

-NeoLoad.CreateClient("hardware1", "location1", "Broadcom 802.11ac Network Adapter \_2");
+NeoLoad.CreateClient("hardware1", "location1", "Broadcom 802.11ac Network Adapter _2");

-Let’s look at the following block:
+Consider the following code block:

 NeoLoad.CaptureHostPerformance();